ministryofjustice/hmpps-micro-frontend-components/readme/incorporating.md

   }
 }
 ```
-These values should be used in the layout.njk file with a basic fallback header kept within the application
+These values should be used in the `layout.njk` file within your application.

+**Note**: the `header.njk` and `footer.njk` templates used in the following code fragments are fallback HTML in case the component service is unavailable or the API call fails for some reason.
+These templates should be copied from the `_fallbacks` directory in this repo, and configuration added as described in the Fallbacks section at the end of this document.

 ```typescript
 {% block header %}